baretata/ASP.NET-MVC-Individual-Project/README.md

 ### Types of users

-1.Admin: has access to CRUD operations over categories, volunteers and organizations
+1.Admin (Admin role): has access to CRUD operations over categories, volunteers and organizations

+2.Registered users:
-2.Registered users: They can create events or join events.
+-  Volunteer (Volunteer role) - They can create events or join events.Can join organizations.
+-  Organization (Organization role) - Also can create and join events.Can create articles.

-3.Visitors /without login/: they can only read events and articles information.
+3.Visitors (not logged in): they can only read events and articles information.

 ### Database